1lent/LentsWelcomerPlugin/README.md

 # PATCH 1
-CNFIG FOR COLOR TO THE MSGS ADDED!
+- CONFIG FOR COLOR TO THE MSGS ADDED!
 24/5/2024
+- ADDED CONFIG TO CHANGE TIME DISPLAYED ON SCREEN